 Position of the map (Georeferencing)

-Many maps have their position saved in the the external files.
+If you are working with previously processed files, some of them has already position saved in the the external files.
 Usually, these are with extensions .wld, .tfw, .jgw, .pgw, .gfw, or exported from GIS software such as OziExplorer or MapInfo (extensions .map, .tab).
-If you have such file, just click on the import button, choose the file, confirm, and the Georeference will be loaded.
+If you have such a file, just click on the import button, choose the file, confirm, and the Georeference will be loaded.

-For maps with orientation to North, it is possible to specify the Bounding Box, which is a rectangle, that creates a border of the map itself.
+In the situations where coordinates of the map corners are known, you can use Specify Bounding Box option that creates a border of the map itself.
 The Bounding Box has to be specified in this order: West, South, East, North.
-In this case, the values -180 -90 180 90 cover the whole world.
-Assigning a position via bounding box is illustrated on the following tutorial:
+Default value -180 -90 180 90 covers the whole world.
+Corners coordinates can be easily set by Bouding Box Tool.
+Assigning a position via bounding box is illustrated in the following tutorial: